jvns/rbspy-archive/README.md

 ## Missing features

+Contributions in any of these areas would be very welcome.

 * Mac support
+* BSD/Windows support
 * Profile multiple threads
 * Profile C extensions (rbspy will simply ignore any calls into C extensions)
 * Profile processes running in containers